Presidential Flight (UAE)

-Presidential Flight (originally known as “Royal Flight”) is the organization responsible for air transport of the government of Abu Dhabi, United Arab Emirates.
+Presidential Flight (previously known as Royal Flight and Amiri Flight) is the organization responsible for air transport of the government of Abu Dhabi, United Arab Emirates.
 It was first established in 1975 under the Private Department of Sheikh Zayed Bin Sultan Al Nahyan.

 The airline previously operated under the name Abu Dhabi Amiri Flight and changed its name to Presidential Flight on 16 February 2009.